What bills can be paid with a credit card?

 Just make sure to pay off the balance before the introductory rate expires or your car loan will get very expensive very quickly.

-For many people, this strategy might not be ideal because it will increase your credit utilization and negatively impact your credit score.
+For many people, loading up your credit card with big expenses won’t be ideal because it will significantly increase your credit utilization rate — that is, the percentage of credit you’re using compared to what you’re eligible for — which will negatively impact your credit score.

 Pros and cons of paying bills with credit cards